Question? Call us! Mobile: (251) 301-1801 | Birmingham: (205) 737-3994 | Daphne: (251) 301-1801

 The client meets with the therapist one-on-one.
-Together, they establish a working relationship through regular appointments whereby the therapist gets to know the client, his or her life challenges, and the strategies they employ to navigate those challenges.
-The therapist seeks to identify strategies that may be maladaptive and works to help the client eliminate or modify them in favor of more effective ones that will help them adapt to ongoing and future obstacles.
+Together, they establish a working relationship through regular appointments.
+The therapist gets to know the client, his or her life challenges, and the strategies they employ to navigate those challenges.
+The therapist seeks to identify strategies that aren’t working.
+She then works to help the client eliminate or modify those strategies and find more effective ones that will help them adapt to ongoing and future obstacles.

 The couple, whether they be married or in any other meaningful relationship, meets with the therapist together on a regular basis.
-(There may be times when the therapist wants to meet with each client individually for a session) Together, they discuss the issues that each person feels is creating conflict that they have not been able to resolve.
-The therapist helps to clarify the conflicts and perhaps identify some which were not recognized by the couple and help them to work through those conflicts.
+(There may be times when the therapist wants to meet with each client individually for a session) Together, they discuss the issues that each person feels is creating conflict.
+The therapist helps to clarify the conflicts and perhaps identify some which were not recognized by the couple.
+Together they start to work through those conflicts.

 The meetings with the therapist create a forum where each individual feels more comfort and security talking through sensitive issues.
 Couples therapy can be hard work.
 Emotions often run hot, and there can still be intense arguments during the sessions.
 The therapist is trained to weather those storms and to help the couple do so as well.

-Over time, as a group they work to establish effective ways of communicating and working through conflicts.
+Over time, as a group they work to establish better ways of communicating.
 While the initial goal of couples therapy is almost always to help the couple work through their conflicts, it does not always result in the couple staying together.
-It is sometimes established that the goal may not be to maintain the relationship in its current form but to help work through the sadness and pain associated with its transformation or demise.
+Sometimes the goal may not be to maintain the relationship in its current form but to help work through the sadness and pain associated with its transformation or demise.

-Obviously, this is most salient when there are children or other family members whose own emotional well-being is affected by the couple’s ability to get along.
-In the circumstance in which the couple cannot resolve their conflicts by staying together, the therapist can still help the couple work to achieve a healthy new understanding and establish an environment in which children or other loved ones can feel secure and emotionally healthy.
+Obviously, this is most important when there are children or other family members whose own emotional well-being is affected by the couple’s ability to get along.
+When a couple cannot resolve their conflicts by staying together, the therapist can still help them work to achieve a healthy new understanding and establish an environment in which children or other loved ones can feel stable and secure.

 We all know that family dynamics can be filled with landmines, and you never know when you’re going to step on one without realizing it!
-The therapist’s job is to help the family members to detect those landmines and avoid them, or when avoidance is impossible to minimize the negative impact.
-Like couples therapy, it can be hard work, but with commitment and good faith from each member, the home environment can radically change for the better.
+The therapist’s job is to help the family members to detect those landmines and avoid them.
+When avoidance is impossible the therapist helps find ways to minimize the negative impact.
+Like couples therapy, it can be hard work.
+But with commitment and good faith from each member, the home environment can radically change for the better.

-When most people think of psychotherapy they think of psychodynamic psychotherapy.
+When most people think of psychotherapy, they think of psychodynamic psychotherapy.
 And they often think of Freud.
 Many of Freud’s hypotheses and methods are no longer the norm.
-Some of them remain part of the foundation of psychodynamic therapy.
+Yet some of them remain part of the foundation of psychodynamic therapy.
 There have been many psychologists and psychiatrists who have contributed to the development and enhancement of the field since Freud’s time.
 Their insights and methods have helped to improve and maintain the modality as a sound and effective one.

 The basic theory of psychodynamic psychotherapy posits that all of us are endowed with both conscious and unconscious thoughts.
 Dreams are the classic example of unconscious thoughts.
 While conscious thoughts can cause us trouble sometimes, it is the unconscious ones that most often get us into conflict.
 They are, by definition, thoughts that we are not aware of.
 As a consequence, they influence our behaviors and can lead us to make decisions and act in ways that create conflicts with others in our lives.